weld-project/weld/docs/language.md

 ### Linearity of Builder Types

 We want to place a few constraints on builders to make them easier to implement and make their semantics clear.
-First, for builders to have clear semantics in NVL, we need to make sure that `result` is not called on a builder while parallel work is still happening on it.
+First, for builders to have clear semantics in Weld, we need to make sure that `result` is not called on a builder while parallel work is still happening on it.
 Otherwise, the language may have to be nondeterministic, which is not something we want for this version.
 Second, for simplicity of implementation, we will also make sure that each builder is used in a *linear* sequence of operations (`merge`s and `for`s followed by at most one `result`), which will let us update the underlying memory in place instead of having to "fork" it if one derives two builders from it.
 Likewise, we will enforce that the `update` function in a `for` always returns a builder derived from the one passed in as a parameter, and not, say, some kind of new builder it initialized inside.